Soft Error Reliability Analysis of Vision Transformers: Conclusion

 \section{Conclusion}

-In this paper, we perform comprehensive reliability analysis of ViTs at different granularities including models, layers, modules, and patches, and reveal the reliability difference compared to CNNs.
-Based on the analysis, we proposed an adaptive ABFT approach to adjust blocking size to fit the reliability requirements of different ViTs linear functions and BER setups, and applied a range-based approach to protect NLFs that are generally overlooked.
-According to our experiments, the proposed adaptive ABFT achieves great advantages on both accuracy and computing overhead over the baseline fixed ABFT at various BER setups.
+In this paper, we perform comprehensive reliability analysis of ViTs at different granularities including models, layers, modules, and patches, and reveal the unique reliability features.
+Based on the analysis, we proposed LB-ABFT approach to adjust blocking size to fit the reliability requirements of different ViTs linear functions and BER setups, and applied a range-based approach to protect NLFs that are generally overlooked.
+According to our experiments, the proposed LB-ABFT achieves great advantages on both accuracy and computing overhead over the standard ABFT at various BER setups.
 The hybrid approach shows significant accuracy improvement and can almost fully recover the accuracy even when the accuracy drops by 50\%.